rrovetto/Ontology-Development-Guidelines/README.md

 # Ontology Development Guidelines
-Descriptions that succinctly explain how to develop an ontology, and methodological aspects for doing so.
+This repository contains descriptions that succinctly explain how to develop an ontology, and some methodological aspects for doing so.
 Guidelines and practices are offerred.
-Below is a _generic ontology development methodology_.
-If you find value in my work, please [support/donate here](https://gogetfunding.com/knowledge-organization-services-ontology-terminology-metadata-concept-analysis/).
+Below is a **generic ontology development methodology**.

 **Related**: [Ethics](https://github.com/rrovetto/Ethical-Ontology-Development) and [Myths](https://github.com/rrovetto/Ethical-Ontology-Development/blob/master/Myths-Of-Ontology-Development.md) of Ontology Development.

+**Support**: If you find value in my work, please [support/donate here](https://gogetfunding.com/knowledge-organization-services-ontology-terminology-metadata-concept-analysis/).

 **For Hire:**
 - Ontology Education (Courses): https://www.slideshare.net/RobertRovetto/ontology-courses-education